insp7/landmark-recognition/README.md

 # Landmark Recognition
 An end-to-end application to predict landmarks from images, retrieve geolocation details, and visualize results on an interactive map.
+Check Blog [here](https://medium.com/@konkaraniket/landmark-recognition-kaggle-challenge-2021-e3a679a8416f).

 ## Features
 - Simple repsonsive UI.